Journeys of Black Mathematicians: A Documentary Project by George Csicsery

 The Role Models

-Evelyn Boyd Granville (born May 1, 1924) was the second African American woman to receive a PhD in mathematics from an American University; she earned it in 1949 from Yale University (she attended Smith College before Yale).
+Evelyn Boyd Granville (1924–2023) was the second African American woman to receive a PhD in mathematics from an American university, which she earned in 1949 from Yale University (she attended Smith College before Yale).
 She performed pioneering work in the field of computing.

 Racism in Academia